PanDAWMS/panda-docs/docs/source/client/prun.rst

  prun --containerImage docker://atlasml/ml-base --exec "my_command %IN" --outputs my-output-file.h5 --forceStaged --inDS ...

-Input files are copied to `$PWD` even if the compute resource is configured to read files directly from the storage resource since ``--forceStaged" option is used.
+Input files are copied to `$PWD` even if the computing resource is configured to read files directly from the storage resource since ``--forceStaged" option is used.
 `%IN` in ``--exec`` is replaced to a comma-concatenated list of the copied input files.
 It is user's responsibility to copy output files to `$PWD`, i.e., `my_command` in this example has to put